Danieliragi/frontend-projects/README.md

 # frontend-projects
-all the big and small fontend projects
+all the those projects will be usefull for the entire project you may need them.